 It’s also challenging to keep observing the thoughts rather than participating in them.
 That’s because the ego of an adult human is centered in the thinking process.
 We believe that we literally are our thoughts.
 Just a short time of doing this meditation practice will convince you otherwise, because if you maintain viewership of your thinking for a while, it becomes intuitively obvious that you are not the thinking.
 So it’s important to not let yourself get caught in the content of the thoughts, but rather to let them just be some sound and image activity in your mind.
 Lights and sounds that are arising, changing, and vanishing again.
 Flow and go.

 Another insight is that thoughts appear to just happen by themselves, without any volition on your part.
 They are a natural activity, like a rainstorm or a river.
 The brain, like your other internal organs, just keeps chugging along without any conscious effort on your part.
 As you sink more deeply into the experience of flow and go in thinking, you will begin to get the sense that the mind is (metaphorically) a sort of fountain of sounds and lights, talking and images, that continuously bubbles forth.
 A natural spring, flowing with lightness and ease.
 The movement of thought activity is pleasant, regardless of the content of the thoughts.
 At this point thinking feels almost like a physical body sensation, one that is warm and pleasant, almost like it’s giving you a massage from within.

 So the next time you find yourself in a war with your own mind—either hating your own thoughts or upset that your mind is not quiet in meditation—try calling off the conflict.
 Instead, focus on the flow and go of thought activity in the mind.
-You may come to relish the bubbling of the mental fountain.
+You may come to relish the sponteanous bubbling of the mental fountain.

 photo by Matthew Wireman